 COMPREHENSIVE FINAL EXAM: The Final Exam is comprehensive.
 Your Final Exam will be given in one of the four computer equipped classrooms in HTL or in 107 MCH or in 319 HCB.
 The University Final Exam Schedule does not apply to MAC 1105.
 The MAC 1105 Final Exam will be given M-R of Exam Week (Dec 11-14).
 You will register, on-line, for a final exam time.
-Exam Registration will open at 7 a.m. on Wednesday Nov 8.
-You must schedule an exam time before 12:00 noon on Wednesday Nov 29.
+Exam Registration will open at 7 a.m. on Wednesday Mar 28.
+You must schedule an exam time before 12:00 noon on Wednesday Apr 18.
 During this 3-week period, you will be able to change your exam time, depending on available times.
-You must check your exam schedule carefully - that is especially true this year because there are holy days during exam week.
+You must check your exam schedule carefully.
 After final exam registration closes, changes, without penalty, will be made only for conflicts that involve documented changes in the exam schedule for your other classes.
 That is, changes will be made only if an instructor in one of your classes changes the time of the final exam from that given in the Directory of Classes, and this change conflicts with your selected MAC 1105 exam time.
 A 15% penalty will be imposed on your final exam grade for any other changes made after registration closes, this includes students who fail to register before the deadline, miss their exam, changes in travel, or because of airline ticket purchases.
 The link for the on-line registration will be on your course BlackBoard site.